 The Yorkingese may weigh as little as 4 pounds or as much as 14 pounds fully grown.
 This dog’s life expectancy is 11 to 15 years.

-The Yorkingese dog will definitely have a long flowing coat, but whether that coat is single layer, double layer or partial depends on parental influence.
+The Yorkingese dog will have a long flowing coat.
+But if that coat is single layer, double layer or partial depends on the parents.

-This mix is likely to be exceptionally small and fragile, so they are safest in adult-only households.
+This mix is likely to be very small and fragile.
+So they are safest in adult-only households.